RoSPA Approved Tutor

 - to answer the pupil’s questions correctly and clearly with due regard for The Highway Code, Roadcraft and the Test Guidelines.

-The candidate will be assessed by a RoSPA Examiner in two areas both of which must be passed before a Tutor certificate is awarded by RoSPA HQ.
+The candidate will be assessed in two areas both of which must be passed before a certificate is awarded by RoSPA (UK).
+The candidate will be assessed by an examiner.
+Final approval is given by the Training Committee.

 - He or she will be expected to carry out pre-driving checks and a moving brake test and then drive at least at Silver standard throughout the drive, which will last about one hour.